Written by Kandi Neal:

 While we’ve established that you can’t overdose on CBD, it is still possible to take too much.
 The three most common signs that you might be overdoing it include fatigue, mild nausea, and headaches.
 These potential side effects typically can be reduced or eliminated completely by simply lowering the amount of CBD that you are consuming.
 For example, if you have been taking a full dropperful (one milliliter), consider reducing that to a half of a dropper or less.
 If the lower CBD dosage eliminates the undesirable side effects, you can begin to take your time increasing it until you obtain your desired results.
 Dosing CBD oil depends on a variety of factors, including the concentration of CBD, the patient’s medical condition, as well as weight, age, and metabolism.
 Always do your research on the CBD brands and purchase from a reputable company, like Cannafyl.
 Lastly, some also found that taking small breaks, changing the time they take it, or taking CBD just for specific symptom relief can alter the way their body responds to it.

 Although this is for informational purposes only, keep in mind that while it’s rather impossible to overdose on CBD oil, there are effects of CBD that may occur if you take too much at once.
-Luckily, these side effects are mild and nearly nonexistent.
+Luckily, these side effects are mild to nearly nonexistent.
 We always recommend seeking medical advice to avoid any rare drug interactions.
-CBD is a safe and natural way to begin to treat many ailments and we look forward to helping you along your journey.

 National Cancer Institute: Cannabis and Cannabinoids – Health Professional Version